jeremybshaw/CDP-API-Integrations/Acxiom_TreasureBox/README.md

 ## Integration Overview

-The data services API (DS-API) provides a common interface to access Acxiom's core data products which include:
+The Acxiom data services API (DS-API) provides a common interface to access Acxiom's core data products which include:

-* Name and address parsing and postal hygiene service based enhancements
+* Name and address standardisation and parsing
-* Matching PII to Acxiom's data products and enhancing with data bundles.
+* Matching customer PII to Acxiom's data products and enrichment
-* Enhanced First party identity resolution through Acxiom's Identity BuilderTM
+* 1st party identity resolution through Acxiom's Identity Builder

-The following guide covers the steps to integrate a Treasure Data workflow with these services:
+The following guide covers the integration of a Treasure Data workflow with Acxioms DS-API.

 ![Data Flow](img/Integration_Overview.jpg)